luvies/lazy/README.md

 const selectedEvenNumbers = evenNumbers.take(10);
 ```

-As with C# Linq, this statement will create a new iteratable object that only returns the first 10 items of the original iterable object.
+As with C# Linq, this statement will create a new iteratable object that only returns the first 10 elements of the original iterable object.
 And the order of composability is not limited, every single method that returns an iterator supports chaining with every other method.
 On top of this, this module supports the same linq aggregation functions that linq does, for example:

 ```ts
 console.log(selectedEvenNumbers.sum()); // -> 1140